 Here is how this plays out in ordinary cases.
 I clearly see the keyboard that I am typing on: I Grice-see this particular keyboard (and not one of the millions of indistinguishable ones in use all around the globe), and figure-ground see an object of a certain size and shape.
 Since the keyboard is responsible for my seeing it as a separate object of a certain size and shape, I Dretske-see such an object.
 (Notice that I might wrongly see the keyboard as, for example, larger than the monitor behind.)
 On the other hand, I do not Dretske-see the RCAF jet because condition (ii) is not satisfied (and a fortiori not iii either).

-B: Oddities Adequately Covered By The Material Object Paradigm
+15.2 Oddities Adequately Covered by the Material Object Paradigm

 To be clear about the scope and power of the Material Object Paradigm, I now discuss two cases that are superficially somewhat odd, but on closer examination fall under its rubric.

-V. Absences
+15.2.1 Absences

 First, consider absences.
-Roy Sorensen (2015 and this volume) recounts spectacle seekers visiting the Louvre to “view the absence of the Mona Lisa” (when it was stolen and went missing for a time).
+Roy Sorensen (2015 and this volume) recounts spectacle seekers visiting the Louvre to ‘view the absence of the Mona Lisa’ (when it was stolen and went missing for a time).
 First, to be clear, they did not, in any sense, see the absent painting: it was not there to be seen.
 Did they see its absence?
 Clearly, they did not figure-ground see it; the absence was not distinguished from its surroundings by a contour, real or amodally implied—the absence is not an object.
+(The wall behind the painting could have been discoloured; but this discolouration, though visible, would not have been the same as the absence of the work.)
 Moreover, they did not Grice-see the absence of the Mona Lisa, inasmuch as there is no sense-impression it generates.
 Finally, they did fact-see that the wall was empty, but they did not, in the experiential sense, fact-see that the Mona Lisa was gone.

 People wanted to see the Mona Lisa’s absence.
-Presumably, they wanted to be visually acquainted with evidence that that the Mona Lisa had been stolen.
+Presumably, they wanted to be visually acquainted with evidence that the Mona Lisa had been stolen.
 They achieved this.
 Sorensen quotes a reporter who wrote:

 The crowds didn’t look at the other paintings.
 They contemplated at length the dusty space where the divine Mona Lisa had smiled the week before.

 In short, they epistemically saw that the painting was absent.
 Remember, though, that epistemic seeing is fact seeing.
-There was no ephemeral object for the crowds to see: the “dusty space” referred to in the above report was not ephemeral; it was a standard material object of vision.
+There was no ephemeral object for the crowds to see: the ‘dusty space’ referred to in the above report was not ephemeral; it was a standard material object of vision.